TetriServe: Efficiently Serving Mixed DiT Workloads: Evaluation

-\parabf{\name Benefits All Resolutions.} \name's strength lies in its ability to deliver high SAR across all request resolutions, unlike fixed strategies that only excel at specific ones.
+\paragraph{\name Benefits All Resolutions.} \name's strength lies in its ability to deliver high SAR across all request resolutions, unlike fixed strategies that only excel at specific ones.
 The spider plots in the bottom row of Figures~\ref{fig:sar_uniform} and~\ref{fig:sar_skewed} break down SAR by resolution.
 With a relaxed SLO of 1.5$\times$ (Figures~\ref{fig:sar_uniform:c} and~\ref{fig:sar_skewed:c}), \name achieves near-perfect SAR across all resolutions for both workload mixes, consistently outperforming all xDiT baselines.
 Under the tightest SLO of 1.0$\times$ (Figures~\ref{fig:sar_uniform:b} and~\ref{fig:sar_skewed:b}), \name provides the best overall performance.
 While some fixed-parallelism strategies may marginally outperform \name on a single resolution (e.g., xDiT SP=1 on 256px), they perform poorly on others.
 In contrast, \name dynamically adapts its parallelism, providing high SAR across the entire spectrum of resolutions.

-It avoids over parallelization for less urgent requests and prioritizes more GPU resources for more urgent requests, thus performing well on all resolutions.
+Conceptually, RSSP is a restricted variant of \name in which the scheduler cannot adjust parallelism beyond a fixed configuration.
+Since RSSP explores only a subset of \name's decision space, it cannot exploit additional parallelism for deadline-critical requests, resulting in uniformly lower SAR across resolutions.
+In contrast, \name avoids over parallelization for less urgent requests and prioritizes more GPU resources for more urgent requests, thus performing well on all resolutions.